-^{}The author is professor of political science at Ohio University.
-She has published numerous articles and chapters in prominent journals, newspapers, and books, and has authored, coauthored, or coedited The Politics of Policy Making in Defense and Foreign Affairs (1993); Towards a New Europe (1995); Enforcing Cooperation (1997); and Dangerous Alliances: Proponents of Peace, Weapons of War (2004).
+Patricia A. Weitsman is professor of political science at Ohio University.
+She has published numerous articles and chapters in prominent books, journals, and newspapers and has authored, co-authored, or co-edited The Politics of Policy Making in Defense and Foreign Affairs; Towards a New Europe; Enforcing Co-operation; and Dangerous Alliances: Proponents of Peace, Weapons of War.
 She is currently working on a short monograph on coalition warfare as well as a larger project on war and identity.

-makers think nothing of dismissing coalition operations as unilateral if one country takes the lead in decision making.
+an alliance is formed, it may alter future patterns of alignment or culminate in military hostilities.
+The most consequential realm of multilateral action is in the area of military operations, but scholars and policymakers think nothing of dismissing coalition operations as unilateral if one country takes the lead in decision making.
 This is problematic.
 Any multinational operation requires coordination in command and control and mutual cooperation in ideas and actions.
 The dynamics within coalitions and alliances are as important as the objectives they are designed to pursue.

 Alliance operations during wartime are fundamentally different from coalition operations.
 What follows is an analysis of these differences, including their formation, cohesiveness, and burden sharing.
 In many ways, states in coalitions focus principally on operational effectiveness, while political effectiveness becomes of primary concern in wartime alliances.
-Next, the argument is evaluated in the context of two cases: the first Gulf War coalition and the North Atlantic Treaty Organization's (NATO) operations in Kosovo.
-Finally, the article presents an analysis of contemporary wars and policy recommendations.
+Next, the argument is evaluated in the context of two cases: the first Gulf War coalition and NATO operations in Kosovo.
+Finally, an analysis of contemporary wars and policy recommendations is presented.